Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and

 It was a foregone conclusion that I would build the conservatory myself, but it is still prudent to look at the other options before making a final decision; and in doing so, apart from the costs the other factors which made them less appealing were:

 - As regards to having a conservatory professionally built, unless I designed and project managed the build, hiring a local builder to do the actual build; a British builder would want to build the conservatory on top of cavity brick walls.

 In Britain, it’s standard to build cavity walls, which these days are a clay brick outer wall and a breeze block (concrete) inner wall, separated by a 100mm (4 inch) gap filled with insulation.

-Having carefully looked at all these options, the three cornerstones of Project Management which helped us to make our final decision were cost, quality and time.
+Having carefully looked at all these options, the three cornerstones of Project Management that helped us to make our final decision were cost, quality and time.

-The first two options would by far be the most expensive; while building it myself would cut out the all the labour costs which would subsequently make it significantly cheaper.
+The first two options would by far be the most expensive; while building it myself would cut out all the labour costs which would subsequently make it significantly cheaper.

 Looking at the other two options:

 - Although a readymade conservatory is made to the highest standard (these days uPVC units for windows, doors and roof), this wasn’t the overriding factor provided the final build was to an acceptable standard, aesthetically pleasing and to our taste.

 - I’m sure a reputable builder would do a good job and could meet our aspirations, provided I designed and project managed the build, I felt confident that I could also deliver what we wanted to a high quality and build it a lot cheaper myself e.g. based on my previous experience of the brick-built garden sheds I constructed years earlier.